HeikoKramer/linux/linux_notes.md

 `lynx https://github.com/HeikoKramer/linux/blob/main/linux_notes.md` brings you to this file on github.com. <br>
 I'm used to edit this file in vim, so browsing it in lynx with that link to link navigation and other colors fiels weird. <br>
 But it is generally good readable.
 The search works kind of like in **vim**. <br>
+The changes made in the **options menu** where not saved to lynx.cfg – but to **~/.lynxrc** <br>
+I have changed some settings in lynx.cfg too .. time will show if there is a conflict between that file and .lynxrc. <br>
+One thing I have not setup yet is the downloader -> starting at line 1752 in lynx.cfg. <br>
+I'd like to setup uGet here, but have to research / try how to do that correctly. <br>
+There is a **COLOR_STYLE** section at line 3019 in lynx.cfg.
+Looks like you can choose between six color styles there. <br>
+I'll leave the colors as copied from rob for now, but that section is worth to check out later. <br>
+There is an interesting selction **ENABLE_LYNXRC** starting at line 3398 in lynx.cfg. <br>
+There you can manage which changes via the **option menue** will be saveable to **.lynxrc**. <br>
+My guess is that **.lynxrc** can overwrite setting from **lynx.cfg**, but that is an assumption. <br>

 ## ansible
 ### getting started with ansible – prerequisite ssh